glacials/twos.dev/src/From Google to Apple.md

 macOS Mail supports filters, but only locally.
 The iCloud Mail service has a separate filter system with the same effect, but the two have disparate feature sets and don't synchronize. iOS Mail does not support filters.
 I’ve opted to use Mail’s local-only filters, and have my iMac stay awake 24/7.

-If you want a Mail-like experience with Gmail as a backend, I recommend Mimestream.
+If you want a Mail-like experience with Gmail as a backend, I recommend [Mimestream](https://mimestream.com) instead.

 ### Calendar